 There’s something relaxing about travelling by road through the Outback, for many it’s simply the chance to stare out the window at the surroundings and not with unwavering concentration on the road ahead.
 For others it’s the remote landscapes themselves, the sense of freedom that overcomes you.
-Tours allow you the freedom to be alone with your own thoughts one moment and completely engaged in conversation the next, you have the best of both worlds -plus, you don’t have to think about the next fuel stop or schedule all the toilet breaks!
+Tours allow you the freedom to be alone with your own thoughts one moment and completely engaged in conversation the next.
+Plus, you don’t have to schedule all the toilet breaks!

 After a day spent in civilisation (and armed with a fresh load of washing) you’ll be ready to hit the road again.
 If you want you’ll have the opportunity to ride a camel by mid morning, and by midday you’ll be at camp in Yulara, a service village for the Uluru-Kata Tjuta National Park.
 It’s effectively turned one of the world’s least hospitable regions into a comfortable place to stay.
 Lunch will be served by your Yulara campsite host.
-Eat up because then it’s time to change out of your flip flops and lace up your hiking boots – Kata Tjuta awaits!
+Eat up because then it’s time to lace up your hiking boots – Kata Tjuta awaits!

-The 36 domes that make up Kata Tjuta are spread over an area of more than 20 kilometres, about 35 clicks west of Uluru.
+The 36 domes that make up Kata Tjuta are spread over an area of more than 20 kilometres.
 The sandstone domes are believed to be around 500 million years old and the tallest rock, Mt Olga (546m and 1066m above sea level) is approximately 200m higher than Uluru.